boxiXia/EvolutionaryComputationReview/README.md

 + connectivity matrix

 ### Speciation:
-related individuals that are able to breed amongn themselves, but are not able to breed with members of another species
+related individuals that are able to breed among themselves, but are not able to breed with members of another species

 ### Can allopatric &sympatric speciation occur in the TSP problem
 + Allopatric speciation: physical separation (different geographical area) of a population, e.g., evolve TSP in islands